gradient header image

 Message from the Chair

-Welcome to the Trusts and Estates Section page!
-If you are a California lawyer who is not yet a member of the Section, I invite you to see what we have to offer and encourage you to Join the Section.
-If you are a current member, I hope you will explore the resources on our page and let us know what is. and what would be, useful to your practice.
+Welcome to the Trusts and Estates Section!
+If you are a California lawyer who is not yet a member of the Section, I encourage you to join and find out what we have to offer!
+If you are a current member, thank you for your membership!

-More than 7,000 lawyers statewide are members of the Trusts and Estates Section of the California Lawyers Association (CLA).
+Nearly 6,000 lawyers belong to the Trusts and Estates Section of the California Lawyers Association (CLA).
 Our members have a broad variety of practices, including planning, administration, conservatorships, and litigation, and we enjoy a multi-generational mix of new and experienced attorneys.

 TEXCOM selectively submits Amicus Curiae Briefs on topics affecting the development of the law of trusts and estates.
 TEXCOM submitted CLA’s first amicus brief and participated in oral argument at the California Supreme Court in Barefoot v.
 Jennings (2020) 8 Cal.5th 822.